Slimming World - 20 Tips for Shopping on a Budget and how to reduce your weekly groceries spending.

 You are following the Slimming World plan but have a limited budget.
 So how do you save on the pennies, while still enjoy healthy delicious foods?

 Here are my Slimming World - 20 Tips for Shopping on a Budget

-2. Write a Grocery List and stick to it
+2. Write out a grocery list and stick to it.

 Do an inventory of all stuff you need.
 If you don't, chances are you will buy on a whim and be tempted by too many displays of offers for things you do not really need.
 Not to mention you will probably forget you already have that big bag of rice in the cupboard and go and buy another, thinking "oh I think I need a bag of rice" etc.